josharnow/Playlist-Maestro/README.md

 # Playlist-Maestro
-Brings finely tuned playlist recommendations to users based on their specific preferences.
+Brings finely tuned Spotify playlist recommendations to users based on their specific preferences.